 CNLs Provide a Best Price Guarantee: The prices posted here by each CNL are as low or lower than those offered by that CNL directly to borrowers through any other channel.

 CNLs Disclose Complete Price Data: This includes interest rate, points, origination fees, and all fixed-dollar fees.
 Complete pricing assures that the price comparisons disclosed by the professor to users are valid.

 CNLs Disclose Complete Information About Adjustable Rate Mortgages (ARMs): On each ARM that they offer, CNLs must provide the rate index, current index value, margin, rate adjustment caps and maximum and minimum rates.
 This allows the professor and users to assess the risk of future rate and payment increases using the professor’s built-in decision support.

-Lock Requirements: CNLs charge borrowers a maximum fee of $295 to process their loans, with the charge credited back to the borrower at closing.
-The lender can also collect an appraisal fee of $300-$800, depending on the type of property and its size, to cover the appraisal cost.
+Lock Requirements: CNLs may charge borrowers a fee to process their loans, with the charge credited back to the borrower at closing.
+The lender can also collect an appraisal fee to cover the appraisal cost.
 None of this fee goes to the lender, and it is not refundable.

 CNLs Upon Locking a Loan Must Provide a Lock Confirmation Statement That Includes the Following:

 CNLs That Do Not Lock Immediately Must Adhere to the “Twin Brother Rule”: : That rule states that the price locked will be the price the lender would quote on the same day on the identical transaction to the borrower’s twin requesting a price quote.
 This rule implies that if the market price decreases before the price quoted to the borrower can be locked, the CNL will lock the lower price.
 If the market price increases before the price quoted to the borrower can be locked, the CNL will not lock until explicitly authorized to do so by the borrower.